 You have hundreds of out-of-state moving companies to pick from, but only a handful can complete the process without hiccups.

-Moving APT researched many long-distance movers and screened the list to 10 to help you with the best out-of-state movers for your upcoming relocation.
+Moving APT vetted countless long-distance movers and settled on these top-10 choices.
+Start your search with the best out-of-state movers for your upcoming relocation.

-We considered many factors, such as pricing, quality services offered, location, customer service, and previous customer reviews to arrive at the top 10 out-of-state movers.
+We considered several factors we know are important to you – such as pricing, quality services offered, location, customer service, and customer reviews – to arrive at this top-10 list of out-of-state movers.